Saharel001/Tradfri-FHEM/README.md

 * Save your config by running the `save` command in FHEM
 * Check, whether the module can detect and access the just compiled software "coap-client" by running `get TradfriGW coapClientVersion`.
 If it returns something, that looks like a version number, everything should be fine.
 If it returns "UNKNOWN" there is a problem.
 Probably, the coap-client directory is not stored in path.

-#### Debugging get coapClientVersion = UNKNOWN
-* run `which coap-client` on the system command line.
-If this command returns nothing, it is likely, that there was an error while compiling and installing libcoap.
-* On my system, it returns "/usr/local/bin/coap-client"
-* Remove the last part from the path and remember it, now I've got "/usr/local/bin"
-* Edit the definition of the gateway device and append the coap path to its definition: `defmod TradfriGW TradfriGateway <Gateway-IP> <Gateway-Secret-Key> /usr/local/bin`
-* For those, who are used to linux: The third parameter adds something to the FHEM PATH-variable, so the module is able to locate the coap-client
 ### 2. Control a single device
 * Get the list of devices: `get TradfriGW deviceList`.
 It will return something like that:
    ```